Nayan-Chaturvedi/ChaiAurCode/README.md

 - We can reserve the variable without using any keyword as well, but it is not good practice eg : accountId =21
 - In js, semicolon is optional
-- Defualt value of let is undefined
+- Default value of let is undefined

 <hr/>